 Assistive Technology Evaluations & Training Anna Weaver received her AT Certification through ECU in 2011 and has served as part of a school-based Assistive Technology team and independently providing AT support for individuals with communication needs for 6 years.
 The goal of our AT team is to increase effective communication for students with disabilities and to minimize the waste associated with acquiring technology that is inappropriate for the needs of students and technology that is unused due to lack of training and support.
 From low-tech resources to the most up to date technology for voice output and communication, our team can provide specialized training and support on a wide array of resources.

 Adapted Physical Education Consultation & Assessment BCPS is proud to announce that we have added Adapted Physical Education consultation as a service we can provide to our school partners!
 Our staff is uniquely qualified to provide individualized and systemic support including designing and implementing APE programming.
-In addition to offering APE evaluations for students in your county, BCPS can also train physical education staff to conduct evaluations and collaborate with EC teachers to develop individualized, data-driven IEP components.
+In addition to offering training to physical education staff to conduct evaluations and collaborate with EC teachers to develop individualized, data-driven IEP components, BCPS also provides staff development regarding using physical activity as a research-based strategy.
+This includes how to create and facilitate tasks/activities/interventions designed to address individualized sensory integration needs and increase learning opportunities through physical activity.
 Individualized support can include training on appropriate accommodations and modifications for all students.

 ADOS Testing for Autism The Autism Diagnostic Observation Schedule (ADOS) is considered the “gold standard” of autism assessment.
 This evaluation tool is used as part of a comprehensive initial evaluation to identify a student who is eligible for Exceptional Children’s services under the area of Autism.
 Our licensed psychologists have received specialized training in administering the ADOS assessment and can be utilized as part of your team’s initial autism evaluation.
 After the assessment is finished, a written evaluation report will be provided to the school in a timely manner.
 Schools can schedule 1-2 assessments per service date.